Skip to content

 Emscripten MIT C++ to WebAssembly compiler (for WAMv2/WebCLAP) emscripten.org

-node-addon-api MIT Node.js bindings via Node-API github.com/niclamusic/node-addon-api
+node-addon-api MIT Node.js bindings via Node-API github.com/nodejs/node-addon-api

 pybind11 BSD-3-Clause Python bindings for HeadlessHost github.com/pybind/pybind11